jdan/tinman/example/articles/2014-06-22-hello-world.md

 #### What do I get?

 Tinman generates a page for each article, and an index page listing your articles (sorted by filename).
 Naming your articles `YYYY-MM-DD-my-title.md` will sort them such that the most recent article is listed first.
+It will also set the article's date property for you.

 ## Usage